slipstream/SlipStreamDocumentation/docs/administrator_guide/quick_installation.rst

 -  Configure nginx yum repository
 -  Install SlipStream in /opt/slipstream
 -  Install HSQLDB in /opt/hsqldb
+-  Install Elasticsearch NoSQL datastore
 -  Install nginx
 -  Install some other dependencies with yum and python-pip
 -  Disable SElinux
--  Configure nginx, HSQLDB and SlipStream
+-  Configure nginx, HSQLDB, Elasticsearch and SlipStream
 -  Replace the firewall configuration with the following:

    -  Allow all outgoing packets
    -  Allow loopback connections
    -  Allow incoming ICMP requests
    -  Allow incoming SSH connections (port 22)
    -  Allow incoming HTTP connections (port 80)
    -  Allow incoming HTTPS connections (port 443)
    -  Deny all other incoming connections
    -  Deny forwarding

--  Start nginx, HSQLDB and SlipStream
+-  Start nginx, HSQLDB, Elasticsearch and SlipStream

 These instructions assume that you will be using the prebuilt binary packages for SlipStream.
 If you want to build your own packages from the